-- Parent/Guardian submits early release form at least 24 hours prior to dismissal. - Students may be dismissed early only until 3 pm on Monday, Tuesday, and Thursday and 2 pm on Wednesday and Friday. - The student reports to the Dean's Office at the time of dismissal.
+- Parent/Guardian submits early release form at least 24 hours prior to dismissal. - Students may be dismissed early only until 3 PM on Monday, Tuesday and Thursday and 2 PM on Wednesday and Friday. - Student reports to the Dean's Office at the time of dismissal.
 After signing the dismissal log, a pass issued by the Dean's Office must be presented at the security gate for dismissal.